wballard/VariableSky/api.markdown

 a client did it, except that you are in the server.

 ### parent()
-Creates a `HookContext` for the containing parent.
+Creates a `Link` for the containing parent.
 Use this to go 'up and over' to get at more data.

 When you ask for a parent, `prev` will hold the actual stored value on